databrickslabs/migrate/README.md

   --start-date START_DATE
                         start-date format: YYYY-MM-DD.
 If not provided, defaults to past 30 days.
 Currently, only used for exporting ML runs objects.
   --exclude-work-item-prefixes EXCLUDE_WORK_ITEM_PREFIXES [EXCLUDE_WORK_ITEM_PREFIXES ...]
-                        List of prefixes to skip export for log_all_workspace_items
+                        List of prefixes to skip export for --groups-to-keep group [group ...]
+                        List of groups to keep if selectively exporting assets.
+Only users (and their assets) belonging to these groups will be exported.
 ```

 ### Exporting the Workspace